M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 ## Fetch Stage ##

 The Fetch Stage is responsible for outputting instructions for the rest of the pipeline.
-There were 2 modules which required changing (from the single-cycle versions) for implementation in the pipelined processor:
+There were 2 modules which required changing (from the single-cycle CPU) for implementation in the pipelined processor:

 1. **PC**